The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/humble-tx-124-e-fm-1960-bypass.md

 ### Opening as CEC

-On December 16th, 1999, this store had opened their doors with the 1999 Remodel and Studio C Alpha stage with a {{< wiki-link "Chuck E Cheese 32m (Animatronic)" >}}.
+On December 16th, 1999, this store had opened their doors with the 1999 Remodel and Studio C Alpha stage with a [Chuck E Cheese 32m (Animatronic)].

 ### 2005 Update